-- 39. Install the seats. - 40.
-Start engine and check for any oil or coolant leaks. - 41.
-Check the engine oil level (see Chapter 2). - 42.
+- 41. Check the engine oil level. - 42.
 Refer customer to "Engine Break-In Period" upon returning vehicle to customer.

 Engine Break-In Period

 The break-in period consists of the first 25 hours of operation, or the time it takes to use 15 gallons (57 liters) of fuel.
 Careful treatment of a new engine and drive components will result in more efficient performance and longer life for these components.